-We are experts in the local market and will guide you through the entire process of selling your property from listing to sale.
-Our marketing plans assure your property maximum exposure and we pride ourselves on personal service.
-We encourage you to contact our office with your questions and to discuss your individual needs.
+We are professionals in the local real estate market and will guide you through the entire process of selling your houses for sale in Amarillo, from listing to sale.
+Our marketing plans assure your property maximum exposure and we pride ourselves on personal, bespoke services.

 Consider these questions before making a choice between adding on to an existing home or moving up in the market to a bigger house:

-If you find yourself stumbling over weird acronyms in a real estate listing, don't be alarmed.
-There is method to the madness of this shorthand (which is mostly adopted by sellers to save money in advertising charges).
+If you find yourself stumbling over weird acronyms in a real estate listing while searching for houses for sale in Amarillo, don't be alarmed.
+There is a method to the madness of this shorthand (which is mostly adopted by sellers to save money in advertising charges).
 Here are some abbreviations and the meaning of each, taken from a recent newspaper classified section:

 lo dues -- find out just how low these homeowner's dues are, and in comparison to what?

 The more you know about a seller's motivation, the stronger a negotiating position you are in.
 For example, seller who must move quickly due to a job transfer may be amenable to a lower price with a speedy escrow.
 Other so-called "motivated sellers" include people going through a divorce or who have already purchased another home.
-Remember, that the listing price is what the seller would like to receive but is not necessarily what they will settle for.
-Before making an offer, check the recent sales prices of comparable homes in the neighborhood to see how the seller's asking price stacks up.
+Remember that the listing price is what the seller would like to receive but is not necessarily what they will settle for.
+Before making an offer for one of our houses for sale in Amarillo, check the recent sales prices of comparable homes in the neighborhood to see how the seller's asking price stacks up.

 Some experts discourage making deliberate low-ball offers.
 While such an offer can be presented, it can also sour the sale and discourage the seller from negotiating at all.

-Sellers are not legally obligated to disclose the terms of other offers to prospective buyers.
+Sellers are not legally obligated to disclose the terms of other offers on houses for sale in Amarillo to prospective buyers.

 How do I prepare the house for sale?